jasondchambers/mydevenv/README.md

 My development environment has changed quite a lot over the past year.
 My philosophy is:

-1. Aesthics - must look pretty
+1. Aesthetics - must look pretty
 2. Minimal deviations from standard configurations - Must be low maintenance (e.g. Use Lazyvim)
-3. Consistency - across both Omarchy and macOS
+3. Consistency - across both Omarchy and macOS to reduce friction as I switch between the two
 4. Efficiency and speed - use the keyboard as much as possible
-5. Cost - Use Gemini CLI for coding AI assistance
+5. Cost - Use Gemini CLI for coding AI assistance (as of time of writing, Gemini has a good balance of performance and value)
-6. Easier to get into and stay in a flow state
+6. Optimal - Easier to get into and stay in a flow state

 ![Alt text](mydevenv.png "Screenshot of my development environment")